us-amlr/cs-phoc/readme-data.md

 INACH data decisions:

+* Records from 1 Feb 2007, 8 Feb 2007, and 16 Feb 2007 were all removed from the INACH data because of incomplete records in the original Excel files.
 * Records with location 'Nibaldo Bahamondes' were mapped to 'Peninsula Cerro Gajardo' to be consistent with US AMLR data.
 * Records with location 'Punta Olivia' were merged with 'Alcazar' records.
 * Records with location 'Rocas Yeco' were merged with 'Schiappacasse' records.